shorepine/alles/README.md

 # Developer & DIY Zone

-## Building your own DIY Alles
+## Get your own Alles

 **You can now buy an Alles PCB from Blinkinlabs!**

  * [Buy the Alles PCB with shipping to the US](https://shop.blinkinlabs.com/products/alles-pcb)
  * [Buy the Alles PCB with shipping outside of the US](https://shop-nl.blinkinlabs.com/products/alles-pcb)

+If you want an [Alles](https://shop.blinkinlabs.com/products/alles-pcb) to use with your own speaker and battery, you can purchase an Alles PCB with screw connectors already attached.
+This lets you hook up any speaker and battery to Alles with no soldering.
+Alles can be powered over micro-USB with or without a battery, and if a battery is present the USB cable will charge the battery.

+If you want the small circular speakers shown on this page and videos, they are easy to get.
+Here's a link to them on Alibaba: [the round A60s](https://www.alibaba.com/product-detail/A60-Wooden-Grain-Portable-Wireless-Bluetooth_1600291216741.html?spm=a2700.wholesale.0.0.3e6c344biON4Qa) – the [square-shaped A70s](https://www.alibaba.com/product-detail/A70-Wood-Speaker-Grain-Portable-Wireless_1600291333969.html) also work!
+You then can buy an Alles PCB from us with no terminals for speaker and battery -- the connections for the shell solder directly to the board.
+It takes me about 3 minutes to assemble the Alles PCB inside the A60 or A70 speaker.
+To do it this way, you only need a wire stripper, a small screwdriver and a soldering iron.

+**IMPORTANT:** Alles is sold on a "best effort" community support basis.
+We will send you working PCBs with the latest Alles firmware loaded on them.
+Anything that happens after that is up to the community to help with.
+Alles requires a little bit of computer and networking know-how to get going.
+We've made it as easy as possible, we hope, but we know we have more work to do before this is ready for a very wide audience.
+Please use GitHub issues for anything you're having trouble with and we'll do our best to help you figure it out.

 ![blinkinlabs PCB](https://raw.githubusercontent.com/bwhitman/alles/main/pics/alles_reva.png)

+## DIY Hardware Alles

-But it's still very simple to make one yourself with parts you can get from electronics distributors like Sparkfun, Adafruit or Amazon.
+It's very simple to make one yourself with parts you can get from electronics distributors like Sparkfun, Adafruit or Amazon.

 To make an Alles synth yourself, you need